SEP IRA for Self-Employment Income Basics (For 2024 & 2025)

 As with standard IRAs, if a contribution comes between January 1st and the tax deadline, you can characterize it for the previous or the present calendar year.
 This (very conveniently) allows you to lower your tax liability for the prior calendar year at the time you are actually doing your taxes, when you know what kind of impact it may have.
 Note that contributions for a calendar year must be made prior to filing your taxes for that year, or you will have to submit an amended tax return.

-To recap, the maximum IRA contributions for Traditional and Roth IRAs are capped at $6,500 in 2023 and $7,000 in 2024 (with a catch-up contribution of an additional $1,000 if you are age 50 and above).
+To recap, the maximum IRA contributions for Traditional and Roth IRAs are capped at $7,000 in 2024 and 2025 (with a catch-up contribution of an additional $1,000 if you are age 50 and above).
 There are also income phaseout restrictions for each, at which point your ability to contribute (or deduct your contribution) is phased out to $0.

-Some SEP IRAs allow individual contributions towards those IRA totals.
+Some SEP IRAs allow individual contributions as an “employee” towards those IRA totals.
 Where SEP IRAs deviate substantially from Traditional and Roth IRAs and can be vastly superior, if you have self-employment income, as you can contribute as an “employer”.

 The 2024 maximum SEP IRA contribution as “employer” for each employee can go up to the lesser of: